Appalachian Trail: Connecticut

 Connecticut's 52 mi of trail lie almost entirely along the ridges to the west above the Housatonic River valley.

 The state line is also the western boundary of a 480 acre Connecticut reservation inhabited by Schaghticoke Indians.
 Inside it, the AT roughly parallels its northern boundary, crossing back outside it after 2000 ft.
-The trail proceeds northward through the Housatonic River valley and hills to its west, veering northwesterly and, at Salisbury, ascending the southern Taconic mountains, at Lion's Head affording a view northeasterly towards Mt.
-Greylock and other points in Massachusetts, and at Bear Mountain, reaching over 2000 ft in elevation for the first time since Pennsylvania and yielding views across the Hudson River valley to the Catskills and across the broad expanse of the Housatonic valley and the Berkshire and Litchfield Hills to the east.
-Just north of Bear, the trail, as it crosses into Massachusetts, descends into Sages Ravine, a deep gorge in the eastern Taconic ridgeline which is home to a fragile old growth forest.
+The trail proceeds northward through the Housatonic River valley and hills to its west, veering northwesterly.
+At Salisbury, it ascends the southern Taconic mountains.
+At Lion's Head there is a view northeasterly towards Mt.
+Greylock and other points in Massachusetts.

+At Bear Mountain, the trail is over 2000 ft in elevation for the first time since Pennsylvania, with views across the Hudson River valley to the Catskills, and across the broad expanse of the Housatonic valley and the Berkshire and Litchfield Hills to the east.
+Just north of Bear, the trail, as it crosses into Massachusetts, descends into Sages Ravine, a deep gorge in the eastern Taconic ridgeline, which is home to a fragile old growth forest.
 As the trail crosses the brook in the ravine, it leaves the area maintained by the Connecticut section of the Appalachian Mountain Club.